DWJDGIT/vue-cli-basic-template/README.md

 # vue-cli-basic-template
-A template for basic architecture of vue
+A template for basic architecture of vue,
-Somethine I need to tell you is that this project is to build a basic architecture with servral function,
+Something I need to tell you is that this project is to build a basic architecture with servral function,
 you need to add what you want.

 ### what I have done: